The Master (2012 film): Music

 Jonny Greenwood of Radiohead composed the score for the film.
 This was the second time Greenwood scored an Anderson film, the first being 2007's There Will Be Blood.

 The official soundtrack was released through Nonesuch Records, and comprises eleven compositions by Greenwood along with four recordings from the film's era.
 Performers include the London Contemporary Orchestra and Ella Fitzgerald, among others.
-The track "Don't Sit Under the Apple Tree (with Anyone Else But Me)" is presented as performed in the film by actress Madisen Beaty.
+The track "Don't Sit Under the Apple Tree (with Anyone Else but Me)" is presented as performed in the film by actress Madisen Beaty.
 The Weinstein Company also released a more comprehensive score on their website as part of the film's promotion, featuring alternate versions of the tracks.

 Release

 Distribution

 The Master was initially set up with Universal, but, like The Weinstein Company, they eventually passed on the project because of problems with the script.
-The main issue that Universal had with the project was that the budget was too big at about $35 million.
+Universal was mainly concerned with the excessive budget of about $35 million.
 It was later reported that River Road was in serious talks to fully finance the film.
 In February 2011, it was reported that Megan Ellison, daughter of billionaire Larry Ellison, would finance The Master and Anderson's adaptation of the novel Inherent Vice under her new production company Annapurna Pictures.
 Harvey Weinstein later picked up the worldwide rights to the film in May 2011.